dsagman/picat/readme_hkj.md

 [((A,B),_09b8::[1 ..7]),((A,D),_0a80::[1 ..7]),((B,S),_0b48::[1 ..7]),((C,H),_0c10::[1 ..7]),((D,S),_0cd8::[1 ..7]),((D,H),_0da0::[1 ..7]),((S,I),_0e68::[1 ..7]),((F,I),_0f30::[1 ..7]),((G,J),_0ff8::[1 ..7]),((H,J),_010c0::[1 ..7]),((H,K),_01188::[1 ..7]),((I,J),_01250::[1 ..7]),((I,L),_01318::[1 ..7]),((J,K),_013e0::[1 ..7]),((J,L),_014a8::[1 ..7]),((K,M),_01570::[1 ..7]),((K,P),_01638::[1 ..7]),((K,N),_01700::[1 ..7]),((L,O),_017c8::[1 ..7]),((M,N),_01890::[1 ..7]),((M,O),_01958::[1 ..7]),((N,E),_01a20::[1 ..7]),((O,E),_01ae8::[1 ..7]),((Q,L),_01bb0::[1 ..7])]
 ```

-hakank: Perhaps clarity that the constraint solver figure out that now the maximum value of of each variable now is 7.
-Note that sometimes the solver cannot do this domain reduction before the call to solve.
-I'm not sure if you had read the Picat book, but this - and much more on constraint modeling - is discussed in chapters 2 and 3 in the Picat book.
+Given the limit of 30 for the sum of all of the decision variables, the constraint solver has determined that the maximum value of each variable now is 7.
+Note: sometimes the solver cannot do this domain reduction before the call to `solve`.

-But we will need a different set of constraints to solve the bug byte, and here they are!
+We will need a different set of constraints to solve the bug byte, and they are in the code below.
+But before you look at it, some things to note:

+- The comments say that we only need `C`, `F`, and `G` to solve.
+How was this determined?
+Through trial and error!
+Someone smarter than me may have been able to figure it out, but I had to go and manually try and figure out combinations to solve.
+- This was one of my first Picat programs and it took me a long time and a lot of confusion to start to understand what exactly I was "solving" and how to represent the problem in code.
+- The shortest path code was lifted right out of the Picat book, with a slight modification for this problem.
+It's a mindbender for me still, and looking at it now, I can't remember how I figured out how to get it working.
+- The shortest path uses `table` and the `(+,+,+,-,min)` indicates that the first three arguments, `Graph`,`X`,`Y`, are inputs, the fourth, `Path`, is an output, and fifth, `WL`, aka weight, is to be minimized.

 ```
 import cp.